Invariant Aggregator for Defending against Federated Backdoor Attacks

-The AND-mask \citep{parascandolo2021learning} computes a dimension-wise mask by inspecting the sign consistency of each dimension across clients.
+\paragraph{AND-Mask.} The AND-mask \citep{parascandolo2021learning} computes a dimension-wise mask by inspecting the sign consistency of each dimension across samples.
+Here, we apply it to the sign consistency across clients.
 For dimension $k$, the sign consistency is: $|\frac{1}{N}\sum_{i=1}^{N}\mathrm{sign}(\bm{g}_{i, k})|$.
-If the sign consistency is below a given threshold $\tau$, the mask element $m_k$ is set to 0, otherwise, $m_k$ is set to 1.
+If the sign consistency is below a given threshold $\tau$, the mask element $m_k$ is set to 0; otherwise, $m_k$ is set to 1.
 The mask along dimension $k$ is defined as: